 The Internet of Things

-This offers a number of opportunities.
+This offers several opportunities.
 It offers us yet more data to gather, consider and analyze, and it offers us new opportunities to create products that know more about us than ever before.
-For example, smart garbage cans which let garbage collection companies know when they’re full, allowing them to plan their route as well get a more nuanced understanding of what companies and area are producing the most garbage (thereby allowing us to have a better understanding of how to implement green policies).
+For example, smart garbage cans that let the rubbish removal company know when they’re full, allowing them to plan their route as well get a more nuanced understanding of what companies and area are producing the most garbage (thereby allowing us to have a better understanding of how to implement green policies).

 This means that innovative companies can do things more effectively, while said companies that aren’t willing to change are going to end up stumbling around in a darkness that has long been lifted for everybody else.